-A vehicle being replaced pursuant to the exemption in section 2013.2(b) must be removed from the California fleet within 30 calendar days of receiving the replacement vehicle.
-Fleet owners must meet the reporting requirements specified in section 2013.3(c)(2)(N).

-A public agency utility that replaces a traditional utility-specialized vehicle using the exemption in section 2013.2(b) and using the early access provision in section 2013.1(g) must consider ePTO in its solicitation of bids for the replacement vehicle if it is configured to perform work that can only be done while the vehicle is stationary.

 ZEV Infrastructure Delay Extension.
-Fleet owners may request the following extensions as specified in section 2013.1(f)(3) or 2013.6(g)(3) if they experience delays due to circumstances beyond their control on a project to install ZEV fueling infrastructure.
-Fleet owners may only request the following extensions for ICE vehicles being replaced at the site experiencing the delay.
+Fleet owners may request the following extensions as specified in section 2013.1(f)(3) or 2013.6(f)(3) if they experience delays due to circumstances beyond their control on a project to install ZEV fueling infrastructure.
+Fleet owners may only request the following extensions for ICE vehicles being purchased that shall be domiciled at the site location experiencing the delay.
 These extensions also apply for locations where the fleet owner has entered into a contract of one year or longer to charge or fuel their ZEVs at a single location prior to beginning the infrastructure project.
-The fleet owner must request the following extensions at least 45 calendar days prior to the next applicable compliance date for CARB to consider the request.
+The fleet owner shall request the following extensions at least 45 calendar days prior to the next applicable compliance date for CARB to consider the request.

 ZEV Infrastructure Construction Delays.
 Fleet owners may request this extension if they experience a construction delay due to circumstances beyond their control.
-The Executive Officer will grant an extension for up to two years, beginning on the applicable compliance date for the number of vehicles that qualify for the extension, per project, if they determine the fleet owner meets the criteria specified below.
-The fleet owner must submit the documents specified in subsections (A) through (D) below the following by email to TRUCRS@arb.ca.gov to apply:
+The Executive Officer shall grant an extension for up to two years, beginning on the applicable compliance date for the number of vehicles that qualify for the extension, per project, if they determine the fleet owner meets the criteria specified below.
+The fleet owner shall submit the documents specified in subsections (A) through (D) below the following by email to TRUCRS@arb.ca.gov to apply:

 Documentation showing the executed contract for the ZEV fueling infrastructure installation including a construction permit indicating the permit issuance date is at least one year prior to the next applicable compliance deadline.